apostrophecms/apostrophe-documentation/docs/modules/apostrophe-login/index.md

 ### `apos.login`
 Enable users to log in via a login form on the site at `/login`.

+## Options

+`localLogin`

+If explicitly set to `false`, the `/login` route does not exist, and it is not possible to log in via your username and password.
+This usually makes sense only in the presence of an alternative such as the `apostrophe-passport` module, which adds support for login via Google, Twitter, gitlab, etc.

 ## Notable properties of apos.modules['apostrophe-login']

 `passport`